On the volume of a unit vector field in 3 dimensions via calibrations

 Next we prove a result which is asserted in the case of spheres.
-The proof would seem quite immediate perhaps through the exponential map, but we wish to see it in detail.
+The proof would seem quite immediate through the exponential map, but we wish to see it in some detail.

 Let $x\in M_\pm$ and $(x,y)\in T^1_xM_{\pm}$.
 Hence $y$ is a unit vector, $\langle y,y\rangle_\pm=1$, orthogonal to $x$.